Skip to main content

 Screenshot of the general settings in the Configurator's Conversion Service tab.

-2. Next to the Office Conversion, click Configure
+3. Next to Office Conversion, click Configure.

-3. Select Local Office Installation and Automatically Create a User Account, and then click Next.
+4. Select Local Office Installation and Automatically Create a User Account, and then click Next.

-5. ConvsrvOfficeUser appears in the username field with a random password.
+6. ConvsrvOfficeUser appears in the username field with a random password.
 Click Apply.

 note